The Hovertrain Concept

 Enter The Grumman

 In March 1970, Grumman Aerospace Corporation started design of their Tracked Levitated Research Vehicle (TLRV).
 This vehicle was a true hovertrain, intended to run inside of a concrete U-shaped track on a cushion of compressed air, with no wheels.
 The Grumman gets its levitation power from the three huge turbofan engines on the top of the vehicle.
 The TLRV was a test bed for evaluating the performance of air levitation cushions and suspension systems.
-It was designed to reach speeds of up to 300 mph.
+Although the concept was designed to reach speeds of up to 300 mph, the prototype vehicle never approached those speeds.
 In April 1972, just two years after starting the design, the prototype hovertrain was ready for its first public display.
 In early June, “The Grumman” was shown at the U.S. International Transportation Exposition, aka “Transpo ’72”.
 Later that month, the vehicle arrived at the High Speed Ground Test Center in Pueblo.

 The Grumman Under-achieves

 The original test plan called for a 22-mile oval U-shaped guideway, 8 miles long and 5 miles wide – as big as the Test Center property could accommodate.
 But construction of the guideway was delayed six months because other construction projects were given higher priority.
 Nearly a year passed before the first 1.5 miles of guideway was completed in March 1973, with another 1.5 miles completed in November.
 Initial testing was fraught with design glitches – issues with motor controls, power equipment and water cooling.
 Even the ability to accurately measure the air gap underneath the vehicle was a challenge.
 At first, the Grumman used “aero-propulsion” to move forward, using exhaust from the same three turbofan engines that gave the vehicle its lift.
-The fastest speed achieved by the Test Center using this method of propulsion was 91 mph.
+The fastest speed achieved by the Test Center using this method of propulsion was 91 mph in 1973 – far short of the 300 mph vision.

 Leveling Up The Grumman – Almost